Links

 Logging Out

-Once a user has logged in you will need to provide a way for them to log out.
-This is usually done by clearing the session cookie or session storage and redirecting the user back to your login page.
-Your login page should then redirect the user to the auth flow if they are not logged in.
+To enable users to log out, clear the session cookie or session storage and redirect them to your login page.
+Your login page should then redirect users to the authentication flow if they are not logged in.
+The authentication flow will prompt users to continue using their last known identity.